umairmd385/dpivot/README.md

       POSTGRES_PASSWORD: secret
 ```

 Run `dpivot generate`.
-It reads each service and applies four rules in order:
+It reads each service and applies four rules in priority order:

-1. `x-dpivot: skip: true` → pass through unchanged
+1. Has `x-dpivot: skip: true` → pass through unchanged
-2. No `ports` → pass through (workers, sidecars, etc.)
+2. No `ports` declared → pass through (workers, sidecars, etc.)
-3. Recognised database image → pass through with a warning
+3. Image is a known database → pass through with a warning
-4. Everything else with ports → inject proxy
+4. Has `ports`, not a database → inject proxy

 ```
 Parsed 2 service(s) — 1 eligible for proxy injection